hyper63/tour/README.md

 - [Cache](#cache)
 - [Search](#search)

+## Getting Started

+Before we get started, you need to clone this repository: https://github.com/hyper63/tour Then you need to make sure you have NodeJS v14 or greater installed.
+And a code editor with a terminal.
+VS Code is a good choice.

 ## Setup

-To work with this tutorial, you need to get a token from https://play.hyper63.com enter your email address and a token will be sent to you good for 30 days.
+To work with this tutorial, you need to get a JWT token from https://play.hyper63.com enter your email address and a token will be sent to you good for 30 days.

 Open a terminal to this directory and set up your token env var.

-export HYPER63_TOKEN=....
+export HYPER63_TOKEN=YOUR_TOKEN_HERE

 Then run